kaiserschmarm/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 **Modify the EC2 security group (EC2)**

 The active session from the attacker was automatically stopped by an update to the NACL on the subnet where the instance resides.
-This was done by a CloudWatch event rule trigger that is invoked based on certain GuardDuty findings.
+This was done by an EventBridge rule trigger that is invoked based on certain GuardDuty findings.

-1. Look through the <a href="https://us-west-2.console.aws.amazon.com/events/home?region=us-west-2#/rules/" target="_blank">Cloudwatch Event Console </a> to identify how the automation was triggered.
+1. Look through the <a href="https://us-west-2.console.aws.amazon.com/events/home?region=us-west-2#/rules/" target="_blank">EventBridge Console </a> to identify how the automation was triggered.
 2. Look through the <a href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions" target="_blank">Lambda Functions </a> .

     !!!info "How would you modify these to suit your own environment."